-Terri: We do all different kinds of things.
-We have all different types of treatments here.
+Terri: [We do all different kinds of things.
+We have all different types of treatment here.
 Some people come here and live for a while.
-Some people come on an outpatient basis, some people come with their families, some people come by themselves.
-There's just all-different kinds of ways to do it.
-There's definitely more than one right way.
+Some people come on an outpatient basis, some people come with their families, some people come by themselves.]

+General Information [There's just all-different kinds of ways to do it.
+There's definitely more than one right way.]
+MI Adherent (Emphasizing the client's control)

-What's... you said people come here to live.
-Do you think I'd have to come here Jim: to live?
+Jim: What's... you said people come here to live.
+Do you think I'd have to come here to live?

-Terri: Well I think, you know you're the one that really needs to make that decision about what's the right kind of treatment for you.
-I couldn't decide that for you.
+Terri: [Well I think, you know you're the one that really needs to make that decision about what's the right kind of treatment for you.
+I couldn't decide that for you.]